MDAI: History

 MDAI was first described in the scientific literature by David E. Nichols and colleagues at Purdue University in 1989.

 Society and culture

 Recreational use

 MDAI has been advertised as a designer drug.
 It started to be sold online from around 2007, but reached peak popularity between about 2010 to 2012, after bans on mephedrone came into effect in various countries.
 Many internet-sourced products claimed to be MDAI have been shown to contain mephedrone or other cathinones, while generally containing no MDAI.
 The number of internet searches for MDAI has been considerably higher in the United Kingdom compared to Germany and the United States.

-Legal Status
+Legal status

+Canada

+MDAI is not a controlled substance in Canada as of 2025.

 China

 As of October 2015 MDAI is a controlled substance in China.

 Denmark

 MDAI is illegal in Denmark as of September 2015.

 Finland

 Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Switzerland

 As of December 2011 MDAI is a controlled substance in Switzerland.